Frequently Asked Questions

 Testing and Monitoring

-Twilio provides robust SMS capabilities for American Samoa through their REST API.
+Twilio provides robust SMS capabilities for Samoa through their REST API.
 Authentication uses account SID and auth token credentials.
+Learn more about SMS API integrations and international SMS best practices.

-Sinch offers SMS services to American Samoa with RESTful API integration.
+Sinch offers SMS services to Samoa with RESTful API integration.
 Authentication uses API key and secret.

-MessageBird provides SMS connectivity to American Samoa through their REST API platform.
+MessageBird provides SMS connectivity to Samoa through their REST API platform.

-Plivo offers SMS capabilities for American Samoa with straightforward API integration.
+Plivo offers SMS capabilities for Samoa with straightforward API integration.

 API Rate Limits and Throughput